CA0x0/Vul/README.md

 ![](img/21.jpg)
 ![](img/22.jpg)

 We can see that the os will get `parameter` Not filtering the '\`' .
-So, If  we can control the `QUERY_STRING`, it can be command injection.
+So, If  we can control the `parameter`, it can be command injection.

 ## 3. Recurring vulnerabilities and POC